lubeda/Loupedeck-HomeAssistantPlugin/README.md

   ]
 }
 ```
-replace the fields with your values.
+Replace the fields with your values.

-place the file in `%userprofile%\.loupedeck\homeassistant\` as `homeassistant.json`
+Place the file in `%userprofile%\.loupedeck\homeassistant\` as `homeassistant.json`

 # 4. How to use it?